arachne-framework/arachne-docs/docs/architecture.md

 Arachne is fundamentally data driven, and Arachne's architecture may be viewed as an experiment in taking a "data-driven" approach to its logical extreme.

 Every Arachne application is defined, first and foremost, by its *configuration*.
 The configuration defines every aspect of the application.
-This includes not only thinks that are traditionally "config" values like URLs, ports and connection info, but also much more fundamental aspects of the application including:
+This includes not only things that are traditionally "config" values like URLs, ports and connection info, but also much more fundamental aspects of the application including:

 - Dependency injection
 - HTTP Routes and endpoints